LieberInstitute/DeDHed/README.md

 ## Example

-This is a basic example which shows you how to obtain the quality surrogate variables (qSVs) for a dataset:
+This is a basic example which shows you how to obtain the quality surrogate variables (qSVs) for the brainseq phase II dataset.
+At the start of this script we will have a `Ranged SummmarizedExperiment` and a list of all the transcripts found in our degradation study.
+At the end we will have a table with differential expression results that is adjusted for qSVs.

 ``` r
 ## R packages we'll use